zephyrproject-rtos/tf-m-tests/docs/tfm_test_suites_addition.rst

 ============================

 A test configuration controls whether one or multiple test suites are enabled.
-The doc `TF-M Build Instructionsn <https://tf-m-user-guide.trustedfirmware.org/technical_references/instructions/tfm_build_instruction.html>`_. shows some test configurations which are already supported in current TF-M.
+The doc `TF-M Build Instructions <https://tf-m-user-guide.trustedfirmware.org/technical_references/instructions/tfm_build_instruction.html>`_. shows some test configurations which are already supported in current TF-M.
 An example usage of test configuration shows below.